Sudharshan-3904/EchoStateNetwork-Research/ReadMe.md

 # Echo State Network Research Project

 This project is a research and prototyping environment for experimenting with Echo State Networks (ESNs) for natural language processing, specifically text generation, token prediction, and chatbot functionalities.
-It includes training scripts, inference modules, scraping utilities, and legacy experimental code.
+It includes training scripts, inference modules, scraping utilities, and experimental code.

 ---